TOILmodular/EurorackChordSequencer/README.md

 - [How I design PCBs for my Eurorack Synth Modules](https://youtu.be/pXtuV9Pv-m4)
 - [Eurorack Module Synth - Building an Electric Druid Wavetable Oscillator Module](https://youtu.be/ECpdo4HfqLg)

+## Panel Layout
+I added the information about hole coordinates for the front panel in the folders PanelLayout_..., referring to the component layout in the Gerber files.

+PLEASE NOTE!
+Since there is a slight difference in the location of hole no. 29 between the PCB for the "original" and the "Thonk" version, there are two different sets of coordinates.

 ## Additional Information about specific Components
 If you want to use the Gerber files for having PCBs manufactured, please note the following information about components used.